o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 ### Types of network properties

 Network properties have two important fields: `ReplicateFrom` and `ReplicateTo`.
-Together, these define which role can replicate to which role.
+Together, these fields define which role can replicate to another specific role.
 You can only replicate property values *from* Authority and Autonomous roles.
-A `ReplicateFrom` Authority relationship creates a server-authority model, which ensures that you never accidentally replicate from an unprivileged client.
+A `ReplicateFrom` Authority relationship creates a server-authority model, which helps to ensure that you don't accidentally replicate from an unprivileged client.
-Properties can be replicated *to* any role, since all participants in the session may need information from any other participant.
+Properties can be replicated *to* any role, because all participants in the session may need information from any other participant.

 | Field | Description | Values |
 | - | - | - |